 Shinde was appointed as the leader of the legislative party of Shiv Sena after his 2014 win and then the Leader of Opposition in the Maharashtra Assembly before Uddhav Thackeray became the chief minister of the MVA government in November 2019.
 Shinde was, however, removed as the leader of the legislative party of Shiv Sena after his rebellion on June 21.

-Shinde was made cabinet minister for Urban Development and Public Works (Public Undertakings) in the MVA government in 2019 and he is currently the minister of urban affairs.
-There have been reports that Shinde was upset with the Sena leadership for being sidelined.
+Shinde was made cabinet minister for Urban Development and Public Works (Public Undertakings) in the MVA government in 2019 and he was the minister of urban affairs in the outgoing dispensation.
+There had been reports that Shinde was upset with the Sena leadership for being sidelined.